-The PRA, which was enacted in response to Nixon's attempts to destroy materials from his presidency including the Watergate tapes, 400 sets up a scheme for the preservation of "Presidential records."
-Under the PRA, the United States-and not the President-owns all Presidential records.
-401 During a President's term, the President is responsible for identifying and preserving Presidential records.
-402 But when the President leaves office, the PRA directs NARA to "assume responsibility for the custody, control, and preservation of, and access to, the Presidential records of that President."
+Presidential records.
+443 During a President's term, the President is responsible for identifying and preserving Presidential records.
+444 But when the President leaves office, the PRA directs NARA to "assume responsibility for the custody, control, and preservation of, and access to, the Presidential records of that President."
+445